Do the Digit Insurance

 Now that you have learnt about the diseases caused by lack of sleep and their side effects, let’s move on to find their harmful effects on human beings.

-What Are the Harmful Effects of Disease Caused by Lack of Sleep?
+Risk Factors Associated With the Disease Caused by Lack of Sleep?

 The diseases caused by lack of sleep have various harmful effects like –

-• Depression – Mental disorders and also affects overall well-being.
+• Depression Mental disorders and also affects overall well-being.
+This can lead to mood disturbances and behaviour changes.

 Now that you know all about the harmful effects of diseases caused by lack of sleep, let’s proceed to learn how to diagnose them.